WitoldKowalczyk/YouGotMail/README.md

 ### Step 1: Login to your Microsoft Entra account at https://entra.microsoft.com/

 You can use your normal MS login.
 Ideally you should be the admin user in your org.
-If not that's ok, we will need to ask the admin to authorize the specific conditions.
+If not that's ok, you will need to ask the admin to authorize the authorization.

 ### Step 2: Go into Applications & Retrieve the Tenant Id